Table of Contents

 Spaced Repetition: The Key to Long-Term Retention

 Our brains naturally forget information over time.
 Spaced repetition helps fight this by reviewing material at planned intervals.
-Each review strengthens your memory, similar to building muscle through exercise.
 Start by reviewing notes after one day, then three days, a week, and gradually increase the gaps.
 You might find this helpful: How to master document workflow automation.

 Strategic Summaries: Condensing Information for Maximum Impact

 When you create brief summaries of your notes, you must identify the most important concepts.
-Don't just copy your notes - explain the ideas as if teaching someone else.
-This active engagement with the material helps you understand and remember it better.
+Explain the ideas as if teaching someone else.

 Self-Testing: Gauging Your Understanding and Identifying Weak Areas

 Test yourself regularly to check what you've learned.
 Try recalling information from memory before looking at your notes.
-This shows what you truly know and what needs more work.
 Use the cue column in Cornell Notes or key terms as starting points for self-quizzing.

 Structuring Review Sessions for Maximum Impact

-- Mix your methods: Use different techniques like spaced repetition, summaries, and self-testing to keep reviews interesting and useful
+- Mix your methods: combine spaced repetition, summaries, and self-testing

-- Focus on trouble spots: Spend extra time on topics you find difficult
+- Focus on trouble spots: spend extra time on difficult topics

-- Make a schedule: Plan specific review times - short, regular sessions work better than cramming
+- Make a schedule: short, regular sessions work better than cramming

 Practical Tips for Active Recall

-- Teach others: Explaining ideas helps cement your understanding
+- Teach others: explaining ideas helps cement understanding

 Active Recall and Different Note-Taking Methods